codio/knowledge/source/instructors/admin/integration/lti-app.rst

 LTI App
 =======

 ..
+Note:: To use the LTI App, your email address in Codio and your LMS system must match exactly.

-Note:: Configuring your LTI settings using the LTI App is only for the US version of Codio.
+   The LTI App is only for the US version of Codio.
 It will not work with Codio UK (codio.co.uk).

 The **Codio LTI App** method allows for an easy way to integrate and to map Codio course assignments to your LMS system.